Two Postdoctoral Positions in Neuroscience

 • Competitive salary funded by the FNRS

-• Two-year contracts with the possibility of a one-year extension (2+1 years)
+• Two-year contract with the possibility of a one-year extension (2+1 years)

 • A supportive and collaborative research environment